 - Decide on a personalized treatment and care plan

 - Make decisions about family planning for yourself or for other family members

 - Give other family members the opportunity to learn their genetic status

 How many people get a diagnosis with WES?

-The number of patients who receive a diagnosis with WES varies but is estimated to be between 25%-50%.
+The number of patients who receive a diagnosis with WES varies but is estimated to be between 25% to 50%.
 Traditional genetic testing results in a diagnosis less frequently.

 Patients are more likely to get a diagnosis with WES if they have a serious condition involving multiple organ systems and the symptoms started at an early age.
 A diagnosis is also more likely when parents provide samples along with the patient.

-Do other family members need to give samples?
+Do other family members need to give samples for Whole Exome Sequencing?

 Does Blueprint Genetics test family members?